 The block size must be a power of 2 in the range of 8 to 512.
-Table 14.2 lists the possible block sizes.
+Table 14.2, "Possible Values for the Block Size Attribute" lists the possible block sizes.

 Table 14.2.
 Possible Values for the Block Size Attribute